Atlanta Slip and Fall Lawyer

 What If Your Slip and Fall Accident Happened At Work?

 Typically, this is a case for worker’s compensation, but you may make a claim directly against your employer in some situations.
 There is an exception if you were at work, but the accident occurred on a property not owned by your employer.
 For example, if your boss sent you to inspect a building and you slipped and fell while you were there, you might have a case against the property owner.
 If you were injured on government or federal property, there are specific guidelines about filing a claim that should be taken into account.
-Because all these situations can be confusing, it’s best to consult an Atlanta lawyer for slip and fall accidents so they can help sort out the responsible parties in your claim.
+Since these situations can be confusing, it’s helpful to consult an Atlanta lawyer who handles slip and fall accidents to help identify the responsible parties in your claim.

 Where Do You Start With Your Slip and Fall Claim?